Environmental journalism: Science writing

 Science writing is writing that focuses specifically on topics of scientific study, generally translating jargon that is difficult for those outside a particular scientific field to understand into language that is easily digestible.
 This genre can be narrative or informative.
 Not all science writing falls within the bounds of environmental communication, only science writing that takes on topics relevant to the environment.
 Environmental journalism also pulls from the tradition and scope of science writing.

 Environmental interpretation

 Environmental interpretation is a particular format for the communication of relevant information.
 It "involves translating the technical language of a natural science or related field into terms and ideas that people who aren't scientists can readily understand.
-And it involves doing it in a way that's entertaining and interesting to these people" (Ham 3).
-Environmental interpretation is pleasurable (to engage an audience in the topic and inspire them to learn more about it), relevant (meaningful and personal to the audience so that they have an intrinsic reason to learn more about the topic), organized (easy to follow and structured so that main points are likely to be remembered) and thematic (the information is related to a specific, repetitious message) (Ham 8–28).
+And it involves doing it in a way that's entertaining and interesting to these people".
+Environmental interpretation is pleasurable (to engage an audience in the topic and inspire them to learn more about it), relevant (meaningful and personal to the audience so that they have an intrinsic reason to learn more about the topic), organized (easy to follow and structured so that main points are likely to be remembered) and thematic (the information is related to a specific, repetitious message).
 While environmental journalism is not derived from environmental interpretation, it can employ interpretive techniques to explain difficult concepts to its audience.